HallaSurvivor/Blog/_posts/2024-05-07-topological-topos-2-algebras.md

 algebraic gadgets, like groups, rings, etc., and use this to prove some interesting theorems about topological groups!

-TODO: is this, roughly, the approach of condensed mathematics?

 ---

 Recall Lawvere's notion of [Functorial Semantics][1].